To consider an application by Mr A

 The Chair welcomed everyone to the meeting.
-She explained that the decision would be made in accordance with Cyngor Gwynedd's licensing policy.
+He explained that the decision would be made in accordance with Gwynedd Council's licensing policy.
 It was noted that the purpose of the policy was to set guidelines for the criteria when considering the applicant's application, with the aim of protecting the public by ensuring that:

 • The person is a fit and proper person

 • The person does not pose a threat to the public

 • The public are safeguarded from dishonest persons

 • The public can be confident in using licensed vehicles.

 The Licensing Officer presented a written report on an application received from Mr A for a hackney carriage/private hire driver's licence.
 The Sub-committee was asked to consider the application in accordance with the DBS record, the guidelines on relevant criminal offences and convictions, the report of the DVLA as well as the applicant's personal statement which was part of his application form.
 It was reported that there were no convictions on the DBS report but a notice on the driving licence as a result of receiving 7 points.
 The Licensing Authority recommended that the Sub-committee approved the application.